johan-sorman/Where-Is-DI-Discord-Bot-Report-Issues/.github/ISSUE_TEMPLATE/Issue_template.md

 ---
 name: Bug Report
-about: Found a bug/issue with the bot?
+about: Found a bug/issue with Ashita?
 Use this template to file bug reports.
 title: "[BUG] "
 labels: 't: bug'
+assignees: ''

 ---